Information for Registered Students:

 POWER TOOLS: To protect everyone’s health and safety, use of power tools requires prior approval from the staff.

 BORROWING and RENTING TOOLS: If you would like to rent a set of tools for the week, please speak to Tim PRIOR TO THE CLASS.
-The best way to reach him is by phone (614) 623-1939.
+Reach Tim at (614) 623-1939 or timjlehmann@gmail.com.

 A beginners tool set can be purchased on the first day for approximately $150, depending on what you need.